A Brownian particle in a microscopic periodic potential: Exponential ergodicity

 (ii).
-We must return to a consideration of the process $S_{t}$ underlying the resolvent chain.
-Let $\tau$ be a mean-$1$ exponential and $S_{0}=s\in \Sigma$.
-For $H(s)> L$, let $\varsigma$ be the hitting time that $H(S_{\varsigma})\leq L$.
-Since the Hamiltonian evolution preserves energy, we can give a lower bound for our quantity of interest as
+We will return to a consideration of the process $S_{t}$ underlying the resolvent chain $\sigma_{n}$.
+Let $\tau$ be a mean one exponential and $S_{0}=s\in \Sigma$.
+For $H(s)> L$ let $\varsigma$ be the hitting time that $H(S_{\varsigma})\leq L$.
+Since the Hamiltonian evolution preserves energy, we can give a lower bound for our quantity of interest through